ZiranLi/backend-project/Instructions.md

 ## Definition
 You can think of this proof of concept project as a something that was left by your predecessor, but now you are taking ownership of it.
 You will want to get it ready for something mor than a production environment.
-It works for some basic question administration use cases creating questions, reading questions but these are just some the basic administration.
+It works for some basic questionGiven administration use cases creating questionGivens, reading questionGivens but these are just some the basic administration.

-We really need these questions to be served up in our custom JS Widget to show the questions to customers.
+We really need these questionGivens to be served up in our custom JS Widget to show the questionGivens to customers.

 ## Missing Requirements
-1) Enhance the question structure to be able to handle the matrix question as described in the Appendix.
+1) Enhance the questionGiven structure to be able to handle the matrix questionGiven as described in the Appendix.

-2) Build an API to serve up the questions to users and store the results.
+2) Build an API to serve up the questionGivens to users and store the results.
 A widget located on a website will make a REST call which will include a user UUID, and a site UUID.
-    1) Question responses must be captured for each of the questions served from the API
+    1) Question responses must be captured for each of the questionGivens served from the API
-    2) Assume a user will always see a unique question as long as one exists.
-If a unique question does not exist you are free to reset and start the list of questions a user has seen again over
+    2) Assume a user will always see a unique questionGiven as long as one exists.
+If a unique questionGiven does not exist you are free to reset and start the list of questionGivens a user has seen again over
     4) a USER UUID, is a unique value identifying the user that is generated on the page if one does not exist

 ## Deliverable